fnss/fnss/cpp/README.md

 # Fast Network Simulation Setup (FNSS) - C++ library
 The FNSS C++ library allows to parse XML files of topologies, traffic matrices and event schedules generated through the core FNSS library.
 The parsed files are converted in C++ objects that can be used in C++-based simulators.
+If you wish to use FNSS to import topologies to the ns-3 simulator, please use the ns-3 adapter instead.

 ## Project directory structure
 The files of the C++ FNSS library are organized in the following directories.